mieweb/docs/content/functions/injury-care/adding-restrictions.md

 Complete the Restriction fields to add a new restriction on the chart for this visit.
 Several fields are auto-completes that offer built-in choices.
 The Restriction fields are described as:

 * Restriction Type: Begin typing in the name or type of restriction.
 The system will autocomplete preformatted choices for you.
 Restriction types are programmed by MIE or your Super Admin in the [Editing Restriction Types](editing-restriction-types.md) found in Control.
-If the person is restricted from working, use the restriction type of Lost Time.
-Depending on the restriction type selected, more input fields may expand for more entry details about the specific restriction.
+If the person is restricted from working, use the restriction types of Lost Time.
+    * Depending on the restriction type selected, more input fields may expand for more entry details about the specific restriction.
 * Comment: This is a free text field to type in any comment regarding the restriction if needed or to add any more information regarding specifics to the restriction.
 * Problem: This is an autocomplete field but also allows free text.
 You would most likely key in the patient's current condition from their problem list that this restriction may be related to.
 If you push your down arrow key ↓on your keyboard it will display the patient's current problem list (conditions) you could select from.
 Or you can free text in this field also.
 Anything typed here does not affect the patient's problem list.
 * Disability Criteria: This checkbox may be used for safety teams.
 The provider would write/add a new restriction here, but the safety team would come into this restriction and edit and mark the checkbox if applicable.